PavelFalta/Creathon25/README.md

 # Load and process a single HDF5 file
 extractor = SingleFileExtractor("example_data/TBI_example.hdf5")

-# Automatically find and apply annotations
+# Recursively finds and applies annotations in the parent directory of the HDF5 file
+# If you wish to find annotations elsewhere, you will need to supply the path
 extractor.auto_annotate()

 # Extract good and anomalous segments for the "art" signal